 Program Member must obtain the written approval of EBS prior to the release or distribution of any press release or sales materials that mention or reference EBS, Enron Corp. or ePowered™ Services.

 5.3 End User Information.
 Program Member shall provide to EBS information regarding its subscriber base for each Facility that is subject to an Interconnection Order which shall include: (i) number of connections to such Facility, specifying total, enterprise and consumer connections, and the technical specifications of each connection (i.e., T-1, DSL) and (ii) such other information as EBS may reasonably request, in each case subject to the confidentiality obligation in Article XIV.
 EBS shall be entitled to updated information hereunder but no more frequently than quarterly.
-Program Member shall provide to EBS the IP address blocks for all subscribers connected at the Facilities.
+Program Member shall provide to EBS the IP address blocks for all subscribers connected at the Facilities in the forms requested by EBS.

 ARTICLE VI